 A Visit to the Marine Mammal Center

-Located at Fort Cronkhite in the Marin Headlands, the Marin Mammal Center's new $32 million facility opened in the summer of 2009, and offers daily tours and educational activities for the entire family.
-It's a great destination as an outing on its own, and as a not-to-miss part of a visit to the Headlands.
+Located at Fort Cronkhite in the Marin Headlands, the Marin Mammal Center's $32 million facility offers tours and educational activities for the entire family, especially on Marine Science Sundays.
+It's a wonderful destination as an outing on its own, and as a not-to-miss part of a visit to the Headlands.

-On our recent visit there were numerous marine mammals residing in the Center's hospital, most of which were juvenile Northern Elephant Seals.
-It's a fun place to visit at any time of year, but its busiest starting in the spring with the appearance of many seal and sea lion pups on the California coast.
+On our recent visit there the Center's hospital had mostly sea lions and harbor seals.
+It's a fun place to visit at any time of year, but it's busiest in the spring with the appearance of many seal and sea lion pups on the California coast.

 On your visit you can also look into the fish kitchen where meals are prepared for the Center's patients, the chart room, and the laboratory.
 The Center's classroom is open as well, where you can watch a video (while we were there it was playing a segment from Mike Rowe's Dirty Jobs featuring the Center), work on kids' coloring and activity pages, and explore a variety of marine mammal specimens, including seal, sea lion, and sea otter pelts, skulls, x-rays, photographs, and more.

-Get more out of your visit by taking a docent-led tour or an audio tour of the Marin Mammal Center facility.
-Docent-led tours include insights into the workings of the Center and stories about its patients.
-Tours cost $7 for adults; $5 for students 5–17, seniors 65+, and Marine Mammal Center members; and are free for children 4 and under.
-Tours last about an hour and take place Fridays and Mondays at 1 and 3 pm, and Saturdays and Sundays at 11 am and 1 and 3 pm.
-During school breaks (winter break, spring break and summer vacation) tours are offered daily at 11 am, 1 pm, 3 pm.
+Get more out of your visit by taking a docent-led tour of the Marin Mammal Center facility.
+Docent-led tours, best for ages 7 and up, include insights into the workings of the Center and stories about its patients.
+Tours cost $15 for adults; $8 for students 5–17, seniors 65+, military, and Marine Mammal Center members (plus one guest); and are free for children 4 and under.
+Tours last about an hour and take place Fridays, Saturdays, Sundays, and Mondays at 11 am, 1 pm and 3 pm.

 If You Go

-The Marine Mammal Center is open every day—except Thanksgiving, Christmas, and New Year's Day—from 10 am–5 pm.
+The Marine Mammal Center is open Friday through Monday from 10 am to 4 pm; closed on Thanksgiving, Christmas, and New Year's Day.
 It's located at 2000 Bunker Road at Fort Cronkhite in the Marin Headlands near Sausalito.

 To get there, take 101 to the last Sausalito exit before the Golden Gate Bridge (exit 442).
 At the stop sign, turn right onto Alexander Avenue and follow it under the freeway.
 Take your first available left turn onto Danes Drive, then head through the incredibly long Bunker Road tunnel (it's one-way only, so you may have to wait at the entrance for up to five minutes).
 Follow Bunker Road into the Marin Headlands and to Fort Cronkhite.
 Bear right up the hill and follow the signs to the Marine Mammal Center.
 Parking spaces are located in front of the Center's building, but spaces are limited.

-The Marine Mammal Center has clean restrooms and a gift shop (open 10 am–5 pm daily).
-There's no food available on-site or anywhere else in the area for that matter, so bring your own.
-There's a small picnic area—with fantastic Pacific views—at the Center, and you'll find more picnic spots down the road near Rodeo Beach or elsewhere around the Headlands.
+The Marine Mammal Center has clean restrooms and a gift shop.
+There's no food available on-site, or anywhere else in the Headlands for that matter, so bring your own.
+There's a small picnic area — with fantastic ocean views — at the Center, and you'll find more picnic spots down the road near Rodeo Beach or elsewhere around the Headlands.

 For more information about visiting the Marine Mammal Center, call them at (415) 289-7325 or visit them online at www.marinmammalcenter.org.